olindata/puppet-wordpress/README.markdown

 # WordPress Module

+## UPDATE

+@rajkissu: I'm modifying this module to be usable as a custom resource type instead of a class.
+This makes it possible to deploy multiple wordpress installations on a single node.

+I'll update the Readme once this is done.
+Until then, feel free to check the source :)

 ## Overview

 This will set up an installation of Wordpress 3.5 on Debian and Redhat style distributions.